 Ejection fraction: What does it measure?

-During each heartbeat pumping cycle, the heart contracts and relaxes.
-When your heart contracts, it ejects blood from the two pumping chambers (ventricles).
-When your heart relaxes, the ventricles refill with blood.
-No matter how forceful the contraction, it never is able to pump all of the blood out of a ventricle.
-The term "ejection fraction" refers to the percentage of blood that's pumped out of a filled ventricle with each heartbeat.
+The heart contracts and relaxes.
+When the heart contracts, it pumps out — ejects — blood from the two lower heart chambers, called ventricles.
+When the heart relaxes, the ventricles refill with blood.
+No matter how forceful the contraction, the heart can never pump all the blood out of a ventricle.
+The term "ejection fraction" is the amount of blood — as a percentage — that's pumped out of a filled ventricle with each heartbeat.

-- You have had long-standing, uncontrolled high blood pressure
+- Long-term, uncontrolled high blood pressure.

 - Cardiac catheterization.
-During cardiac catheterization, a thin, plastic tube (catheter) is inserted into an artery in your arm or leg and then moved to your heart.
-Images may be taken during catheterization that can assess the ejection fraction of your heart.
+A long, thin flexible tube called a catheter is inserted in a blood vessel, usually in the groin or wrist, and guided to the heart.
+Images taken during this test can measure the ejection fraction of your heart.

 - Magnetic resonance imaging (MRI).
-During an MRI scan, a magnetic field and radio waves are used to create cross-sectional images of specific parts of your body.
-When an MRI is used to study the heart, it's known as a cardiovascular MRI.
+An MRI uses a magnetic field and radio waves to create cross-sectional images of specific parts of the body.
+When an MRI is used to study the heart, it's called a cardiac MRI.

 - Nuclear medicine scan.
-During a nuclear scan, trace amounts of radioactive material — such as thallium — are injected into your bloodstream.
-Special cameras then detect the radioactive material in your blood as it flows through your heart and lungs.
+During a nuclear medicine scan, trace amounts of radioactive material are put into your bloodstream through an IV.
+Special cameras then track the radioactive material in your blood as it flows through your heart and lungs.